Charlotte d'Amboise

-Charlotte d'Amboise (born May 11, 1964) is an American actress and dancer.
+Charlotte Lorraine d'Amboise (born May 11, 1964) is an American actress, dancer and singer.
 She has played starring roles in musical theatre, and has been nominated for two Tony Awards and won the Los Angeles Ovation Awards for Best Leading Actress in a Musical for Chicago.
 She has also appeared in films.

 Early life

 Charlotte d'Amboise was born in New York City, the daughter of Jacques d'Amboise, a ballet dancer and choreographer, and Carolyn George, a ballet dancer and photographer.
 She has a twin sister, Catherine.
 Her older brother is ballet dancer and choreographer Christopher d'Amboise.

 Career

 Musical theatre

 D'Amboise made her Broadway debut in the musical Cats in 1984 as Cassandra, where she met her future husband, performer Terrence Mann.
 She also performed in the role of Chris Hargensen in the ill-fated 1988 musical Carrie.
 She frequently has played the role of Roxie Hart in Chicago, first heading the 1997 national tour and later joining the Broadway revival cast in 1999.
 She has appeared in productions of the musical every year since 2001.

 In 2001, she replaced Karen Ziemba in Contact.

 In early 2005, d'Amboise replaced Christina Applegate in the Boston leg of the pre-Broadway tour of the revival of Sweet Charity, as well as the first few weeks of previews on Broadway, following a foot injury sustained by Applegate that nearly cancelled the production.
 Once Applegate returned to the role in New York, d'Amboise remained as her standby while simultaneously performing the role of Roxie Hart in Chicago.

 She appeared in the 2006 Broadway revival of A Chorus Line as Cassie, earning a Tony Award nomination.

-She originated the role of Fastrada in the 2013 Broadway revival of Pippin, alongside her husband Terrence Mann, who played Charles.
+She played the role of Fastrada in the 2013 Broadway revival of Pippin, alongside her husband Terrence Mann, who played Charles.